Te Anau works best when every day has a clear mood.

 Outdoor Adventures

-Kepler Track (60km, 3-4 days): One of New Zealand's nine Great Walks, the Kepler Track offers a spectacular loop through diverse terrain.
+Kepler Track (60km, 3-4 days): One of New Zealand's Great Walks, the Kepler Track offers a spectacular loop through diverse terrain.
 Starting from the Kepler Track car park just 5km from Te Anau, the track climbs through beech forest to alpine ridges with panoramic views.
-Day one covers 13.8km to Luxmore Hut, day two traverses the stunning alpine section (14.6km to Iris Burn Hut), day three descends through forest (16.2km to Moturau Hut), and the final day returns along Lake Te Anau (15.4km).
-Book huts well in advance during summer ($65-75 NZD per night).
+It is the easiest Great Walk to organise from a Te Anau base, but huts, campsites, season dates, and fees should always be checked through DOC.

-Milford Track (53.5km, 4 days): Often called "the finest walk in the world," this iconic track requires advance booking (up to 9 months ahead for peak season).
-Starting at Glade Wharf (accessible by boat from Te Anau Downs), the track follows the Clinton River valley, crosses the spectacular Mackinnon Pass (1,154m), and descends past Sutherland Falls (580m - one of the world's tallest waterfalls) to Milford Sound.
-Independent walkers must book DOC huts ($70-140 NZD per night) or choose guided walks with comfortable lodges.
+Milford Track (53.5km, 4 days): Often called "the finest walk in the world," this iconic track requires advance booking and transport planning.
+Starting at Glade Wharf, the track follows the Clinton River valley, crosses the spectacular Mackinnon Pass (1,154m), and descends past Sutherland Falls (580m) to Milford Sound.

-Routeburn Track (32km, 2-3 days): This alpine adventure connects Fiordland with Mount Aspiring National Park.
-While the track starts near Glenorchy (accessible from Queenstown), many visitors base themselves in Te Anau for the journey.
+Routeburn Track (33km, 2-4 days): This alpine adventure connects Fiordland with Mount Aspiring National Park.
+The Divide end is 85km from Te Anau, while the other end is near Glenorchy, so transport between trailheads matters.
 The track features stunning mountain scenery, alpine lakes, and diverse ecosystems.
-Book huts early ($65-75 NZD per night).

 Day Walks from Te Anau: